VolleyZ/ETAdCycleView/README.md

 # ETAdCycleView
-A cycle or loop UIScrollview for horizonal advertisement or banner！
+An auto cycle or loop UIScrollview for horizonal advertisement or banner！